rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - All YANG Push Lite notifications messages use {{I-D.draft-netana-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push.
 This does not affect other message streams generated by the device (e.g., YANG Push), that still generate {{RFC5277}} compliant messages.

+- Changes to handling receivers:

   - Receivers are always configured separately from the subscription and are referenced.

   - Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

+  - If a subscription uses multiple receivers then:

+    - proposal: all updates and lifecycle events are sent to all receivers (to preserve sequence numbers)

-- Although configured subscriptions can still use multiple receivers there are more restrictions on the specification of those receivers.
-I.e., they must be configured with the same encoding (**TODO, and perhaps transport and DSCP marking?**).
+    - all receivers must be configured with the same encoding

+    - **TODO, perhaps all receivers use transport and DSCP marking?**

-- Periodic and on-change message uses a common *update* notification message format, allowing for combined periodic and on-change subscriptions which can be processed by clients in a similar fashion.
+- Periodic and on-change message uses a common *update* notification message format, allowing for the messages to be processed by clients in a similar fashion and to support combined periodic and on-change subscriptions.

 - On-change dampening.
 Rather than dampening being controlled by the client, the publisher is allows to rate-limit how frequently on-change events may be delivered for a particular data node that is changing rapidly.
 In addition, if the state of a data node changes and then reverts back to the previous state within a dampening period, then the publisher is not required to notify the client of the change, it can be entirely suppressed.
 See {{OnChangeConsiderations}} for further details.